mdabir1203/42WOB_Trolls_N_Fun/README.md

-# 42Halloween_WOB_FUN
+# 42WOB_FUN

 ##New Addition :
 Background Story:
 People leaves their computer open which could be hacked anytime.
-As an awareness as such we had a culture of using the curl parrot.live to prank and teach others not to leave things open.
+As an awareness as such we had a culture of using the parrot.live to prank and teach others not to leave things open.
+Inspired from this we have created the following script

-On that account, we want to create a version of parrot.live.
-Here's a sneakpeek of it :
+##Xeyes prank
+This is a shell script that creates multiple instances of xeyes, a graphical program that displays two eyes that follow the mouse pointer, on your screen.
+It also plays a laughing sound every 10 seconds while the script is running.
+This script is intended as a prank or a joke, and it may not work on all systems.

+##Requirements
+1. **xeyes** installed on your system.
+You can install it using your package manager or from https://www.x.org/archive/X11R7.5/doc/man/man1/xeyes.1.html
+2. **xinput** installed on your system.
+You can install it using your package manager or from https://www.x.org/archive/X11R7.5/doc/man/man1/xinput.1.html
+3. **awk** installed on your system.
+You can install it using your package manager or from https://www.gnu.org/software/gawk/
+4. **aplay (for Linux) ** or **afplay (for macOS)** installed on your system.
+Install them using your package manager or from https://linux.die.net/man/1/aplay and https://ss64.com/osx/afplay.html
+5. Add any sound file in the same directory as the script.
+You can use any sound file you want, but make sure it has the same name and format.

+##Usage

+To run the script, open a terminal and navigate to the directory where the script is located.
+1.Make the script executable by typing `chmod +x xeyes_prank.sh` 2.Run the script by `./xeyes_prank.sh`
+3.Enjoy watching multiple pairs of eyes following your mouse pointer and hearing laughter in the background.

+## Killswitch
+To stop the script, `press Ctrl+C` in the terminal or type `killall xeyes` in another terminal.

+##Disclaimer
+This script is for entertainment purposes only and may cause annoyance or frustration to some users.
+Use it at your own risk and with caution.
+The author of this script is not responsible for any damage or harm caused by this script.

+### Fun_Troll_2